bennycheung/bennycheung.github.io/_posts/2023-07-11-journey-of-building-scale-model-dioramas.md

 published: true
 ---
 <!--excerpt.start-->
 Diving into the immersive world of modelling and miniatures, one finds the ability to freeze history in time, captured within a meticulously crafted diorama.
-A fascinating blend of history and craftsmanship awaits we in the creation of a scale model diorama.
+A fascinating blend of history and craftsmanship await us in the creation of a scale model diorama.
 Though it may seem like a challenging task, a systematic approach can turn our imagined WWII scene into a tangible reality.
 <!--excerpt.end-->

 Let us embark on this journey to create an evocative diorama of a Flakvierling 20mm anti-aircraft gun system mounted on an Opel Blitz.
 This scene, set against the backdrop of an Eastern Front stone barn house during WWII, tells a riveting tale of its own.
 The figures, a mixture from D-Day Miniatures and Evolution at 1/35 scale, are carefully painted in acrylic to breathe life into this historic moment.
 Follow this guide, step-by-step, to learn the way of building this piece of history.